Thome47586/Predict_Image_from_satellite/README.md

-# Use CNN Model predict image from sattellite
+# Use CNN Model predict image from satellite

 ## I. Dataset
    - 21 Class